cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 # Maps

-Various general purpose packages can generate interactive maps:
+## General purpose packages

-- plotly XXX

-The specialist map package `r pkg("leaflet", priority = "core")` package provides an R interface to the leaflet JS library and a collection of packages are available for additional customization:
+- The `r pkg("plotly")` package provides functionality for general-purpose interactive maps that fit into the plotly ecosystem, supporting features like linked brushing.
+Simple, quick basemaps can be created with the `plot_mapbox()` and `plot_geo()` constructor.
+For more complex, data-driven maps (e.g. with `sf`), use the `plot_ly()` constructor or `ggplotly()` on a `ggplot2` object.

+- The `r pkg("ggiraph")` package supports converting `ggplot2` objects into interactive graphs.
+It allows flexible customisation options for interactivity, including tooltip text, onclick effects, CSS for hover and select, allowing additional information to be incorporated into the visualization (e.g. linking to an external website upon clicking).

+- The `r pkg("highcharter")` package supports maps created from data frames/ tibble and the `geo_json` class from the `geojsonio` package.
+It allows customizatin of tooltips and enables legend clicking to show or hide categories.

+## Specialized map packages

+The `r pkg("leaflet", priority = "core")` package is one of the most popular JS libraries for interactive maps.
+It supports creating maps for a wide range of R objects, including data frames, sf, GeoJSON/TopoJSON, raster images from the `terra` or `raster` packages.
+The package allows flexible customization of display and interactive options: enhencing tooltips and labels with CSS, changing basemap styles and showing/hideing layers through clicking the legend, customized marker icons via URL links and Font Awesome, a variety of basemap options, (including Open Street Map, Stamen, Stadia, ESRI, and customized map tiles), distance and area calculation from clicking points on the map (with `addMeasure()`), a mini global map for zooming, just to name a few.
+Leaflet maps can cross-talk with other interactive visualizations through the `r pkg("crosstalk")` package.
+The ecosystem is further enhanced through plugins:

-- `r pkg("leafpop")` allows static plots to be displayed in the leaflet popups,
+- `r pkg("leafpop")`: display static plots in the tooltip popups,
-- `r pkg("leafsync")` displays multiple synced leaflet maps in small multiples,
+- `r pkg("leafsync")`: display multiple synced leaflet maps in small multiples,
+- `r pkg("leaflet.minicharts")`:  display glyphs (pie and bar), with animation, on the map.
-- `r pkg("leaflegend")` adds customized images as marks and in the legend,
+- `r pkg("leaflegend")`: add customized images as marks and in the legend,
-- `r pkg("leaflet.multiopacity")` provides controls the opacity over different plot layers
+- `r pkg("leaflet.multiopacity")`: provide controls the opacity over different plot layers
-- `r pkg("leafem")` supports GIS-related layers, (e.g. Cloud Optimized Geotiff (COG), stars/rasters images), to leaflet map,
+- `r pkg("leafem")`: support GIS-related layers, (e.g. Cloud Optimized Geotiff (COG), stars/rasters images)
-- `r pkg("leafgl")` has the capacity to render large scale data (e.g. 1 million points or 100k polygons) in leaflet with the WebGL framework,
+- `r pkg("leafgl")`: render large scale data (e.g. 1 million points or 100k polygons) with the WebGL framework,

-- `r pkg("leaflet.minicharts")` renders glyphs on leaflet maps.
-- `r pkg("mapedit")` provides interactive editing on leaflet maps
-- The `r pkg("tmap")` package provides a new grammar tailored for thematic maps (both static and interactive) and leaflet for interactive map rendering.
+The `r pkg("tmap")` package provides a ggplot2-styled grammar of graphic for thematic maps (both static and interactive) and uses leaflet for interactive map rendering.

-For exploratory data analysis, it comes handy to able to create maps quickly with short syntax to plot the geospatial data.

-- `r pkg("mapview")` is such a package for creating quick leaflet and mapdeck maps from common spatial classes in R (`sf`, `raster`, `stars`, etc).
+The `r pkg("mapview")` package creates quick leaflet and mapdeck maps with short syntax from common spatial classes in R such as `sf`, `raster` and `stars`.

+## Large scale rendering

 When working with large scale spatial data, graphic libraries are usually used for rendering maps and this includes